fanwenlin/TDDC17-lab/lab2/README.md

 4. Suppose that we set the cutoﬀ to depth 1.
 How is that search then called?

 # Task3
-- [ ] Starting from the code that you wrote previously, implement MinMax with Alpha-Beta pruning in a separate class. *assign to @wenlin*
+- [x] Starting from the code that you wrote previously, implement MinMax with Alpha-Beta pruning in a separate class. *assign to @wenlin*
 - [ ] Add a counter that outputs the number of branches that have been cut during search. *assign to @wenlin*

-# Questions
+# Questions 3
 1. When the value for the depth cutoﬀ is the same for both algorithms, how do the outputs of Alpha-Beta compare to the ones of MinMax?
 Justify.
 2. Find some dimensions of the board such that, on your machine, depth-bounded Min-